deconz-community/deconz-docker/README.md

 Q: Why does a flash run fail after some seconds even if I specified a timeout much longer?

 A: By setting a timeout you allowed the flashing tool to start as many runs as will fit into this period.
 The timeout of a single run can not be changed by parameters.

+### Notes on OTAU (Over The Air Updates)

+The OTAU Plugin in deCONZ expects to find firmware files in the `/opt/deCONZ/otau` folder inside the container.

 ### Viewing the deCONZ ZigBee mesh with VNC